 In 2011, the Cohen Commission convened special hearings on disease in salmon farms, forcing fish farm companies and the provincial and federal governments to make their disease data public.
-When Dr. Kristi Miller took the stand, she revealed that Tofino-based Creative Salmon had for seven years been dealing with an undiagnosed disease which was causing jaundice in their fish.
+When Dr. Kristi Miller took the stand, she revealed that Tofino-based Creative Salmon had for seven years been dealing with an undiagnosed jaundice problem in their fish.
 They had asked her to investigate.
-Her study revealed that Creative’s Chinook salmon had Piscine reovirus (PRV).
+Her study revealed that Creative’s Chinook salmon had piscine orthoreovirus (PRV).
 Read More

 A massive outbreak of salmon lice in the Clayoquot Sound UNESCO Biosphere Reserve is threatening to wipe out this year’s salmon runs.
 Cermaq’s documentation on salmon lice for April show that the numbers of salmon lice on seven of their fourteen Clayoquot farm sites are up to ten times higher than the threshold which requires treatment.
 The regulatory threshold is three motile salmon lice per farm fish.

 There are 20 open net-pen salmon farms in Clayoquot Sound, all located on wild salmon migration routes.
 The salmon lice outbreak is occurring as wild salmon smolts are leaving Clayoquot’s rivers to begin their life at sea.
 Read More